li-group/EDCheM.jl/README.md

 ## Requirements
-Run the following code on the directory
+Run the following code on the directory to install the julia packages
   ```
   julia Install.jl
   ```
+  In addition, follow the instructions on [Gurobi.jl](https://github.com/jump-dev/Gurobi.jl) to install the solver Gurobi.
 ## Running an Instance of code
 1. Store your example in a folder in the Examples Folder in a format similar to that of Example_1
 2. Move to the src folder on EDCheM.jl and run the algo.jl file.
 The following is the way: